Guide

 Office expenses

-These are tax-deductible expenses related to the operation of the business, such as computers, phones, and computer software.
-Desks, chairs, calculators, and filing cabinets are not included, as they are considered capital items.
+You can claim expenses related to running your business, such as computers, phones, and software.
+You cannot claim desks, chairs, calculators, or filing cabinets as office expenses, as these are capital items.

 Office supplies